Rethinking the Multi Role Vehicle (Protected) Programme

 And this is by no means an exhaustive list.

-Being realistic, if the future of British Army armoured vehicles is onshore integration and selective manufacture of other nation’s designs, protected vehicles should eschew this trend and aim for something wholly sovereign.
+To be realistic, if the future of British Army armoured vehicles is onshore integration and selective manufacture of other nation’s designs, protected vehicles should eschew this trend and aim for something wholly sovereign.

-Finding a Headline Concept
+Finding a Headline Concept for Multi-Role Vehicle

 The capstone for this new vision of light to medium protected vehicles should be aligned with the Integrated Operating Concept and national objectives, and for me at least, this means…